joebinns/worms/README.md

 # 3D Worms-like

+## Controls
+### Menus
+Navigate menus using <kbd>Mouse</kbd> and <kbd>Keyboard</kbd>.

+### Game
+Toggle between *movement mode* and *aiming mode*, using <kbd>Right Click</kbd>.

+#### Movement mode
+Whilst in *movement mode*, use <kbd>W</kbd><kbd>A</kbd><kbd>S</kbd><kbd>D</kbd> and <kbd>Space</kbd> to move and jump.
+Zoom in using <kbd>Scroll Wheel</kbd>.

+### Aiming mode
+Whilst in *aiming mode*, press <kbd>1</kbd> or <kbd>2</kbd> to switch between equipping your baseball bat and basketball.
+Use <kbd>Mouse</kbd> to aim and, with a weapon equipped, <kbd>Left Click</kbd> to fire.
+Toggle zoom using <kbd>Left Shift</kbd>.

+## Features
 I have learnt a lot from this project!
 Although my code is far from perfect, it’s the first time I’ve ever built so many different systems into a single project.
 It’s been my first time using Events, Singletons, Getters and Setters, Scriptable Objects and a proper attempt at adhering to the C# naming convention.
 With so many new prinnciples on the table, I have now come to realise that I have overly relied on Singletons.
 Whilst I haven’t run into any practical problems with Singletons yet, I am aware of their dangers and will be a little more precautious in the future.
 Going ahead, I expect that spending more time to plan out my code structure will help me to minimise dependencies and alleviate my reliance on dependencies.
 I am aiming for a VG, but not too bothered!

-## Features
 ### General
 - [x] (G) Only play scene is required
 - [x] (VG, small) Add main menu (start) scene and game over scene